 You can also alert on DNS availability, resolution time and record mappings (the actual IP address reports) to ensure that everything is up and running.
 Generally, DNS availability should always be over 90% (occasionally one agent can have a failure) and resolution time should be 10-30ms from most locations for hosted DNS services.

 In sum, monitoring with ThousandEyes helped us gain visibility that was far more insightful than Neustar’s vague, contradictory root cause explanations.
 After the outage events, it’s now painfully obvious that monitoring key services and applications like DNS is vastly important.
-If you’re interested in using tools like DNS Server tests and Path Visualization to keep an eye on your network, you can sign up for free with ThousandEyes Lite.
+If you’re interested in using tools like DNS Server tests and Path Visualization to keep an eye on your network, sign up for a free trial of ThousandEyes.